 After you create a PTIN account, you will receive a Letter 4743 from the IRS to ensure it was you who created the account.
 If it was you, no action is necessary on your end.
 If it was not you, contact the PTIN Helpline.

 If you already have a PTIN account and just need to renew your number, you will need to provide similar information to a first-time applicant, with a few exceptions.
-You will need the following information ready for quick ptin renewal:
+You will need the following information ready for quick PTIN renewal:

-IRS Tax Professional PTIN Processing Center
+IRS Tax Pro PTIN Processing Center

 Looking for more information about common, IRS-issued identification numbers?
 Check out IRS Issued Identification Numbers Explained: TIN, ITIN, PTIN, CAF Number.